Sulib1515/alx-system_engineering-devops/0x01-shell_permissions/README.md

-project0-changing the current user to betty
+task0- switching the current user to user betty task1- print the name of the current user